-Taking care of a new pet can be tough work whether it’s kittens or puppies, but the one thing we can agree on is how rewarding it can be to come home and cuddle our little ones at the end of a long day.
-It makes it much harder to do this when their nails are like little talons, ripping up any and all materials their nails come in contact with!
+Taking care of a new pet can be tough work, whether it’s kittens or puppies, but the one thing we can agree on is how rewarding it can be to come home and cuddle our little ones at the end of a long day.
+It makes it much harder to do this when their nails are like little talons, ripping up any materials their nails come in contact with!
 The best possible solution for this problem is regular nail trims, but that is sometimes easier said than done.

 When you first adopt a new kitten or puppy, there are many things you can do to ensure your pet has good experiences in the future.
-First and foremost, working with your pet on basic handling can help make for less stressful vet visits for your pet, your vet and you!
+Working with your pet on basic handling can help make for less stressful vet visits for your pet, your vet, and you!
 During annual physical exams, having an animal that will allow the Veterinarian to pick up their feet, open their mouth, and take a temperature without difficulty is extremely beneficial for the most accurate examination possible.
 To help with this at home, you can randomly pick up your pets’ feet, frequently squeeze and play with their paws, and make the motion with your hand of holding and using nail clippers.
 Make sure to reward them with treats, praise, or their favorite toy if they react well or not at all!

-Many people utilize grooming facilities, their veterinarian’s office, or mobile grooming companies for things like baths, hair cuts, and nail trims, but learning to trim your pet’s nails at home can not only reduce the stress to your pet but save you time and money in the long run.
-There are many tips and tricks to cutting nails safely and quickly depending on if your pet is a dog or cat, but the main key is distraction.
+Many people utilize grooming facilities, their Veterinarian’s office, or mobile grooming companies for things like baths, hair cuts, and nail trims; learning to trim your pet’s nails at home can not only reduce the stress to your pet but save you time and money in the long run.
+There are many tips and tricks to cutting nails safely and quickly, depending on if your pet is a dog or cat, but the main key is distraction.
 If there is a way to get your pet tuned in to anything other than the sound of the nail clippers opening and closing, use it!
 For cats, wrapping them in a blanket or towel on your lap can easily act as a second pair of hands when they get a little too wiggly.
 For dogs, food is your best friend!
 Smear a small amount of peanut butter (Xylitol free!) on the bathtub wall or have a helper feed their favorite treats in quick succession.
 Is your puppy not food motivated?
-Sometimes just distracting them with a silly voice and some head rubs is just enough for them to forget someone is even trying to clip their nails.
+Sometimes just distracting them with a silly voice and some head rubs is enough for them to forget someone is even trying to clip their nails.

 Veterinary Hospital For Trimming Your Pets Nails